Last Updated on

 When Should You Go to a Doctor?

-Cold hands and feet are not a cause for concern if they are unaccompanied by a fever.
+Cold hands and feet are not a cause for concern but if your baby is not herself, you can always check with a doctor and do as he says.